maniaclab/snowmass-connect-docs/docs/data_management_main.md

 In order to access the stash storage on the Connect node via Globus online, you must have an institutional based grid certificate issued by CILogon.
 To obtain one follow the steps below:

-      1. Logon with your institutional credentials at [http://cilogon.org](http://cilogon.org)
+* Logon with your institutional credentials at [http://cilogon.org](http://cilogon.org)
-      2. Select "Create a Password Protected Certificate".
+* Select "Create a Password Protected Certificate".
 Enter a password and download your encrypted certificate, named usercred.p12.
 The certificate can be obtained by using the openssl pcks12 command as: `openssl pkcs12 -in [your-cert-file] -clcerts -nokeys -out usercert.pem`
-      3. Email to [paschos@uchicago.edu](paschos@uchicago.edu) the output of the following command which will print out your DN (Distinguish Name): `openssl x509 -in usercert.pem -noout -subject`
+* Email [paschos@uchicago.edu](paschos@uchicago.edu) the output of the following command which will print out your DN (Distinguish Name): `openssl x509 -in usercert.pem -noout -subject`

 Once your DN has been entered in the user access list you will be able to access the OSG Connect CI Logon collection with the Globus Connect client by validating with your institution credentials.
 Navigate to the OSG Snowmass21 Collaborations Connect storage by typing in the Path box `/stash/collab`.
 You can then navigate to your user directory as shown in the example below: